Why You Should Add Call to Actions to your Blog Post to Boost Sales

 - Persistent headers – like a Hello Bar that shows up on every blog

-- Popups and slide-ins – they can be annoying, but there is no chance that your readers will miss them.
+- Popups and slide-ins – can be annoying, but there is no chance that your readers will miss them.

 - Side panels – a great way to remind readers about your products and services while they browse